darey-io/terraform-end-2-end-propitix-project/README.md

 Branch - 2-Compute

-1. Launch Template (Bastion)
+1. Launch Template (Bastion and Webservers)
-2. Launch Template (webserver)
-3. Auto Scaling Groups
+2. Auto Scaling Groups (Bastion and Webservers)
-4. Key-Pair
+3. Key-Pair
-5. NLB Listener
+4. NLB Listener (Bastion)
-6. NLB-Target Groups
+5. NLB-Target Groups (Bastion)
+6. ALB Listener (Webserver)
+7. ALB-Target Groups (Webserver)
+8. ASG Scaling Policies (Bastion and webserver)

 TODO

-1. Ensure there is more than 1 subnets for the launch templates
+# Ensure there is more than 1 subnets for the launch templates
-2. Use remote state
+# Use remote state
-3. Explore workspaces
+# Explore workspaces
-4. Centralise variables
+# Centralise variables
-5. Use of count for ASG nodes
+# Use of count for ASG nodes
-6. Launch Templates changes do not take immediate effect on EC2 except there is need for the ASG to read the template and apply the change.
+# Launch Templates changes do not take immediate effect on EC2 except there is need for the ASG to read the template and apply the change.
-7. Dependency cycle between listener and target group
+# Dependency cycle between listener and target group
+# Update the Application Load balancer to use SSL
+# Add SNS notifications to ASG
+# Rename nlb file in 1-network branch